 - Your budget: How much can you allocate to the headstone?
 As mentioned earlier, rarer colors likely cost more than common colors.
 Consider your budget and consult with your memorial provider to find the color that fits.

-Aside from available inventory options, your timeline and your budget, you should always consider the person’s personality when deciding on a headstone color.
+Aside from available inventory options, your timeline and your budget, you should always consider the life this memorial is for.
 Were they easy going and calm?
-If so, a barre gray or blue pearl colored headstone may be appropriate as opposed to premium red or mahogany.
+If so, a Barre Gray or Blue Pearl colored headstone may be appropriate.
+Someone with expressive passion may warrant a Premium Red or Mahogany.

 Whichever the case may be, choose a color that you and your family love as the lasting symbol of his or her final resting place.

 To learn more about memorial designs and costs based on your preferences, try out our Interactive Memorial Cost Guide.